ttcassid/ttcassid.github.io/_pages/teaching.md

 Axiom 4.
 Every student deserves to be treated with dignity and respect.

 These statements should sound self-evident, but remain a pressing call to action.
-The [Being Human In STEM cirriculum](https://www.beinghumaninstem.com/readings.html) has particularly impacted my thinking
+The [Being Human In STEM cirriculum](https://www.beinghumaninstem.com/readings.html) has particularly impacted my thinking.

+ [The Piscopia Initiative](piscopia.co.uk) and the [How To Train Your Allies](https://sites.google.com/view/how-to-train-your-allies/home?authuser=0) have put together a [booklet](https://sites.google.com/view/how-to-train-your-allies/resources/what-can-you-do-booklet#h.ypyiij5gar6d) of practical action-items for mathematicians/scientists across career stages.
+There are a number of further resources available from both of these groups.

 ---
 ### Teaching at the University of Leeds

+- Winter 2026: MATH 2400: Mathematical Modelling

 - Winter 2025: MATH 2391 Nonlinear Differential Equations